jayhombal/CybersecurityAnalytics/prescriptive-DGA-detector/README.md

   When you give a domain name as input, the script checks its features and helps decide if it is a DGA or not.

 - **XAI (Explainable AI)**
-  If the input is flagged as DGA, SHAP (SHapley Additive exPlanations) will be used to show why the model made this choice.
+  If the input is flagged as DGA, SHAP (Shapley Additive exPlanations) will be used to show why the model made this choice.
 This is very helpful for human analysts who want to understand the reason behind the prediction.

 - **AI-to-AI Bridge**
   The explanation from SHAP is fed into Gemini, Google’s generative AI.
 This step bridges the gap between technical AI and human action, turning the explanation into a human-friendly security plan.

 - **Prescriptive Playbook Generation**
-  Gemini uses these SHAP findings to generate a simple, clear, and practical incident response playbook.
+  Gemini uses these SHAP findings to generate a simple, straightforward, and practical incident response playbook.
 This guide is written in a way that analysts can use immediately, making the response swift and effective.

 ---

-With this project, you are equipped to move from detecting DGA-based threats to acting on them, all in an automated and reliable manner.
+This project illustrates the move from detecting DGA-based threats to acting on them, all in an automated and reliable manner.